-- more than 140 hospitals with more than 35,000 beds
+- 145 hospitals with more than 35,000 beds

-- more than 70 rehabilitation facilities
+- approx. 30 inpatient rehabilitation facilities

 „Modern heart medicine can only succeed with highly specialised and interdisciplinary treatment teams.
 The University Heart Center Berlin being created jointly by the German Heart Center Berlin and the Charité will strengthen Berlin’s reputation as a location for the very best in cardiac medicine in close cooperation with partners from Vivantes and other medtech companies in our region.“

 The region also has an excellent international reputation - the Charité alone has scientists, medical staff and students from over 100 countries.
 Many patients from abroad also seek treatment in Berlin.
 The World Health Summit, which has been taking place in Berlin since 2009, aims to make a contribution to improving global health.
 The GIZ also coordinates the Global Health Hub Germany from Berlin.